 3. Right to Erase

-- Individuals have the right to request for complete erasure of their personal information on the grounds of non-compliance in case the organization in question is found to be handling data unlawfully.
+- Individuals have the right to request for complete erasure of their personal information.
+This is in case the organization is handling their data unlawfully 😑

 GDPR to impact Marketing and the role of Marketing Automation

 Data management is all set to become highly prevalent in the digital world, and marketing will turn out to be the ultimate support for GDPR.
 Not just the digital world, data management will profoundly impact marketing automation features like lead scoring, lead management, et al. The immediate future will soon see GDPR as the backbone for brand reputation and management.

 Apparently, this might sound more like a nightmare, but the real picture is different.
 In fact, marketers have the maximum potential by choosing to adhere to these regulations.
 The starting point is, of course, with a marketing technology spine.
 It is imperative for the content management system, marketing automation platform, and customer relationship management system to function together seamlessly.
 With the marketing technology infrastructure falling into place, these three features will catalyze GDPR:

 1. Preference Center